 Many families keep chickens primarily to sell eggs and chicken instead of eating them or keeping eggs for themselves and their children.
 I think this is because they can’t afford to meet their basic needs, so they sell chicken and eggs to have money.
 This is their dilemma.
 They have been blessed with lots of productive land but they dont have money to afford other needs, so it may happen they sell all of their harvest so that they can get money.
 And the result is they don’t have enough food for themselves.

-Our chicken coop is a small house where the birds are kept safe and secure.
-It has an indoor area where the chickens can sleep as well as a fenced-in outdoor area where chickens will feed and spend the majority of the day.
+We built a small house where the birds are kept safe and secure.
+It has an indoor area where the chickens can sleep as well as a fenced-in outdoor area where they feed and spend the majority of the day.
 This way, they will also stay away from other chickens so they won’t get infected.
 The coop is cleaned every day, most especially every week.
-At night we lock the chicken coop with all the chickens inside so that we protect them from predators.
+At night, we lock the chicken coop with all the chickens inside to protect them from predators.

 What are your personal hopes for the model chicken coop project?

 We are expecting to have eggs next month.
 We also want to produce chicks so that the project can expand.
 We will sell some of the chickens so we can continue buy food, medicine and vaccination for them.
-As the project grows, we’ll expand the chicken house when we get more chicks.
-I hope we’ll be a good example to other people with interest in raising chickens.
+As the chicken and egg production increases, we’ll enlarge the coop for more chicks.
 When we introduce any project in our RCP Program, we expect positive results.
 The success we get from technologies gives us hope to introduce more projects as we work hand-in-hand with families who want to improve their children’s lives.

-How many RCP families have expressed interest in the model chicken coop project?
+How many RCP families are interested in chicken and egg production?

-Many families express the interest during the home visits and keep on asking when are we going to introduce the chicken coops.
+Many families keep on asking when are we going to provide the chicken coops.
 What we’re telling them is that the RCP staff is learning, as we did with the EarthBoxes.
 Now, we have those gardens in most RCP homes.
 We will train them in the same way on how to keep and raise chickens in coops.
 We will install them strategically in the villages so the families will be able to observe how to maintain them.
 It will be a cooperative learning and production process so eventually all RCP families can have them.